Shawabty fragment of an unidentified queen

 Not On View

-This is a shawabty fragment belonging to an unidentified queen.
-The female figure wears a tripartite wig.
+This is a legs fragment of a shawabty of an unidentified queen.
+When complete, the female figure wears a bag wig.
 The shawabty is uninscribed.
-There is a raised back pillar.
 The arms are crossed and the hands are right over left.
 One hoe is held in the right hand resting on the left shoulder and the left hand holds a cord to a small bag slung over the right shoulder.
-The object was broken in 2 pieces and is not mended.
-The lower legs and feet are missing.
-There is a hole on the left leg.
-The nose is chipped and the face is worn.
-There is a slight incrustation of mud around the face.
+There is a back pillar and a base.

 Harvard University—Boston Museum of Fine Arts Expedition